winaviation/Pip3rm0n/README.md

 <br>

 # Supported Enviroments
-Pip3rm0n is supported on every OSes that has a web browser, not recommended using Internet Explorer tho, the website will surely break.
+Pip3rm0n is (currently) only supported on Windows 8 or later.

 # Usage
-Click on `Initialize` right from the homepage of the [website](https://winaviation.github.io/Pip3rm0n), it will detect the nearest iOS device that's connected to the same WiFi as your PC/mobile then jailbreak it.
+Click on `START` right in the middle of the GUI, you may wanna use some options you may like, for example, curing pneumonoultramicroscopicsilicovolcanoconiosis (most underrated option).

 # How it works
 Pip3rm0n uses **a WiFi based kernel exploit** made by my friend, the exploit currently has no name but I like to call it Wipl0it.
-Files will be downloaded server-side when you click on `Initialize`.
+Some files will be downloaded server-side when you click on `START`.

-I have nothing left to say how it works, it's complicated, it's a huge project.
+Pip3rm0n also provides "Hack a mainframe" tool, using the same mainframe hacking API Pip3rm0n used to hack Apple's mainframe to block updates.

 # Credits
-Huge thanks to r/JelBrek for inspiring me to make this project!
+Huge thanks to r/JelBrek and r/masterhacker for inspiring me to make this project!